 Whether you read the King James version, NIV, The Living Bible or any other Bible version, the way to salvation is spelled out simply and directly in Romans 10:8-9.

-“For salvation that comes from trusting Christ—which is what we preach—is already within easy reach of each of us; in fact, it is as near as our own hearts and mouths. ” (The Living Bible)
+“For salvation that comes from trusting Christ—which is what we preach—is already within easy reach of each of us; in fact, it is as near as our own hearts and mouths.
+For if you tell others with your own mouth that Jesus Christ is your Lord and believe in your own heart that God has raised him from the dead, you will be saved.”
+(The Living Bible)

 It doesn’t get clearer than that.
 If you truly believe in your heart and accept that Jesus Christ paid the penalty for your sins through His life, death and resurrection, then you my friend, through your faith have the assurance of eternal salvation.